 Other certification materials providers often include outdated or removed questions by Appian in their Appian ACD101 exam.
 These outdated questions lead to customers failing their Appian Certified Associate Developer exam.
 In contrast, we ensure our questions bank includes only precise and up-to-date questions, guaranteeing their presence in your actual exam.
 Our main priority is your success in the Appian ACD101 exam, not profiting from selling obsolete exam questions in PDF or Online Practice Test.

-Appian Documentation: Interface Design
+Appian Documentation: Application Properties

 You are configuring a local variable on an interface to store the date and time that the username field was last modified.
 The local variables are currently configured as follows: